 Transport and Main Roads works closely with the Queensland Reconstruction Authority, the state’s stand-alone disaster resilience and recovery agency, to restore road and rail networks following events and to improve the resilience of the state’s road network to natural disasters.

-Consistent with these objectives, Transport and Main Roads will comply with the Indigenous Participation Policy and agree to Indigenous employment and supplier use targets for road projects committed by the Australian Government and Queensland Government, where applicable.
+Consistent with these objectives, Transport and Main Roads will comply with the Indigenous participation policies and frameworks and agrees to Indigenous employment and supplier use targets for road projects committed by the Australian Government and Queensland Government, where applicable.

 Environment, climate change and heritage management

 Queensland’s environment is under increasing pressure as a result of the state’s growing population, climate change, land use changes, habitat fragmentation and invasive species.
 The state transport network exists to provide community benefits and economic development in an environmentally sustainable manner for current and future generations to continue to experience Queensland, while supporting tourism and regional development.

 Queensland is the most at-risk state in Australia from the impacts of extreme weather and climate change.
 The climate is already warming and Queensland’s transport system can be severely disrupted from these events, cutting off access to people and goods.
 Improving the network’s resilience and ensuring the transport system adapts to the impacts of climate change will need to be considered in all planning, design and delivery decisions.

 The transport system also has a significant role in achieving a net-zero carbon economy by 2050.
 This includes encouraging the adoption of zero emission vehicles and transport (including riding bicycles and walking), facilitating the use of more efficient modes through transport infrastructure and using low emission materials and energy to build and maintain the transport system.